apache/arrow/docs/source/developers/cpp.rst

 The above version number is freely selectable.
 As we want to compare versions, you should now ``git checkout`` the version you want to compare it to and re-run the above command using a different version number.
-Once both reports are generated, you can build a comparision report using
+Once both reports are generated, you can build a comparison report using

 .. code-block:: shell